 Never bundle feverish children in heavy blankets or layers of clothing.
 Dress them in lightweight clothing and give them water or other liquids to keep them hydrated.

 Never give aspirin to children under the age of 18 because of the risk of Reye’s syndrome.
-Reye’s syndrome is a rare but serious disorder that can affect children who were given aspirin while they had a viral infection.
+Reye’s syndrome is a rare but serious disorder that can develop in children who are given aspirin while fighting a viral infection.

-- a fever of 101°F or higher in a child younger than three months old
+- a fever in a child younger than 3 months old

-Your doctor will ask you for details about your chills and fever, including:
+Your doctor will ask questions about your chills and fever, including:

-- Do the chills actually make you shake or do you just feel cold?
+- Do the chills make you shake, or do you only feel cold?

-- What was your highest body temperature that was also accompanied by chills?
+- What was your highest body temperature that was accompanied by chills?

 - Have you had chills just once or have you had repeated episodes of chills?